kcx1/qplug/README.md

 ##### Compile a plugin

 This will compile a `.qplug` file based on the contents of the Lua files within the `plugin_src` directory.
 By default, it will use the builtin build tool.
-However, you can specify your own within the config file. (see below)
+However, you can specify your own within the config file. [config](#global-configuration-file)

 ```help
 Compile the plugin.
 Do not increment versioning or copy to plugin folder.